-Your primary care doctor, such as an internist or general practitioner, will likely be your first line of defense against coronary artery disease (CAD).
-He or she will likely suggest preventive lifestyle changes, prescribe any necessary medication, coordinate general care, and maintain records for you.
-Your primary doctor may also refer you to any relevant specialists, such as a cardiologist.
+Your primary care doctor, such as an internist or general practitioner, is the first doctor to see if you are having symptoms of heart disease.
+They will likely suggest preventive lifestyle changes, prescribe any necessary medication, coordinate your general medical care, and maintain your medical records.
+Your doctor may also refer you to specialists, such as a cardiologist.

-Your primary care doctor may refer you to a cardiologist for further evaluation and treatment.
-A cardiologist is a specialist who cares for adults who have heart problems.
-A cardiologist will likely conduct a variety of diagnostic tests and procedures to determine if you do have CAD.
+Your doctor may refer you to a cardiologist for further evaluation and treatment.
+A cardiologist is a doctor who specializes in the treatment of people who have heart problems.
+A cardiologist will likely conduct a variety of diagnostic tests and procedures to determine if you have CAD.